LunaSare/datelifeMS1/review.md

 ***
 > - In the first paragraph of the Intro you might want to add something like 'comparative analysis' (Harvey & Pagel, yada yada yada).
 It's clearly something that's on your mind because in the Conclusions, 'trait evolution' is the first research area you mention as needing chronograms.

 **Thanks for pointing that out.
-We added that topic to the intro along with a couple of references, L48-49.**
+We added that topic to the intro along with a couple of references, L71 manuscript-differences.pdf.**

 ***
 > - On page 7, second paragraph, you state that subspecies are ignored.
 What do you mean precisely?
 My guess is that you ignore the subspecific epithet and collapse to species level.
 Maybe state that more clearly.

 **Thanks for pointing this out.
 We actually only ignore subspecies when retrieving data from a more inclusive taxonomic group.
 When provided by the user, subspecific taxa are processed and searched fully.
-We clarify this in the Description section "Creating a search query".**
+We clarify this in the Description section "Creating a search query" L104 manuscript-differences.pdf.**

 **It would be possible to drop the subspecific epithet and perform a more general search, so, we added this possibility to our software development plan, so that it can be implemented in a future iteration of the software.**